NithishGovind/Mecanum_wheels_powered_bot/README.md

+🚀 Welcome to our RO-5402 Mini-Project Repository! 🤖

-This repository, authored by Nithish and co-authored by Sivani and Gowtham, is dedicated to the RO-5402 mini-project on Robot Kinematics.
-It serves as a comprehensive hub for all project-related code and parts, facilitating future evaluation and sharing of our work.
-Explore to delve into our collaborative efforts in the realm of robotics
+Authored by Nithish and co-authored by Sivani and Gowtham, this dynamic hub is your go-to for all things Robot Kinematics(RO5402) instructed by Dr.Karthikeyan sir! 💡 We've poured our heart and soul into this collection, ensuring every code snippet and part is meticulously organized for future evaluation and sharing.
+Dive in and join us on our robotic journey! 🤖✨